Events

 Giuseppe Marra is a Principal Scientist in the Time and Frequency department at the National Physical Laboratory, where he has worked since 2002.
 His research focuses on optical frequency metrology, including the dissemination of ultra-stable optical frequencies over fibre links and the comparison of optical atomic clocks over intercontinental distances.
 Over the last several years, he has been pioneering ultra-stable interferometric techniques over terrestrial and submarine cables for the detection of earthquakes and other environmental signals — work that points to new possibilities for monitoring the largely under-sampled ocean floor.

-We are looking forward to welcoming you at our final project event.
-Secure your spot at the link below.
+We are looking forward to welcoming you at our final project event!

 Skip to content